Snow Queen Pothos Propagation And Care Guide

 Like other pothos plants, the snow queen pothos will have issues with diseases, pests, and other plants.
 We will look at the major problems you will most likely encounter with these plants and how you could resolve them.

-1. Mealybugs and Thrips
+1. Mealybugs And Thrips

 Mealybugs and thrips are the most common types of pests that will deal with when it comes to snow queen pothos plants.
-You could use horticultural oil, soap, or even neem oil to deal with the pest.
+You could use horticultural oil, soap, or neem oil to deal with the pest.

 2. Dust